tq-bit/chattergram/readme.md

 **Run in prod mode**

 If you would like to run chattergram in your own environment, there are a few prerequisites.
+Or maybe not, if you're an experienced sysadmin.

+In any way, these were the points I set up for the demo:

 - You must have a valid domainname
 - In the frontend, you must adjust the constants `BASE_URL` for axios and `WS_BASE_URL` for the websocket connection to match your domain.
 (You can do a quick `CTRL+SHIFT+F` to search & replace `chat.q-bit.me`)